Nike Mag: Redesign

 Over 15 years later, an online petition that asked for the return of the shoes caught the attention of Tinker Hatfield.
 He and footwear innovator Tiffany Beers (designer of the Nike Kyrie sneaker line) worked on the redesign for approximately six years and had to restart about three times.
 After thousands of hours of work, the shoes were a replica of the 1989 Nike MAG worn by Marty McFly.
 The shoes feature an electroluminescent outsole, space-age materials, and a rechargeable internal battery good for 3,000 hours.
 They are the first rechargeable pair of footwear made by Nike.
-Power laces, a prominent feature of the shoe in the film, are not present, however Nike released a statement stating that they "Took inspiration from the film" to make the shoe.
+Power laces, a prominent feature of the shoe in the film, are not present.
+However, Nike released a statement stating that they "took inspiration from the film" to make the shoe.

 2011 release

-A limited quantity of 1,500 pairs were auctioned on eBay on September 8, 2011, and all proceeds were being dedicated to The Michael J. Fox Foundation for Parkinson's disease research.
+A limited quantity of 1,500 pairs was auctioned on eBay on September 8, 2011, and all proceeds were being dedicated to The Michael J. Fox Foundation for Parkinson's disease research.
 Online sales of the shoe ranged between US$10,600 and US$15,900 (latest Stock X sales from 2021).
 Ten additional pairs, packaged in presentation boxes, were sold exclusively by Nike at live auctions around the world, for a total of 1,510 pairs.

 A total of US$4.7 million was raised from the online auctions.
 Sergey Brin, co-founder of Google, and his wife Anne Wojcicki agreed to match all donations of the Michael J. Fox Foundation, up to US$5 million up to the end of 2011.
 This brought the total proceeds from the online auctions to US$9.4 million.